Frequently Asked Questions & Answers

 This initiative was developed to empower women to hold abortion provides properly and fully accountable for negligent screening and counseling.

-Isn't the problem of coerced abortions a private
+Isn't the problem of coerced abortions a private problem within families and relationships?

 Yes.
 But when a woman is considering abortion in consultation with her doctor, it is no longer private.
 There is now an opportunity for her health care provider to help her, and if necessary, to intervene and help her escape the pressures she may face to undergo an unwanted abortion.

-Are you saying forced abortions
+Are you saying forced abortions are preventable?

 It would only take a few minutes for abortion counselors to inquire of a pregnant women: "Is someone else encouraging you to have this abortion?
 Do you want this abortion to satisfy your own needs or are you looking to do this to please someone else?
 Are you feeling pressured to have this abortion by any other person?
 Do you feel any attachment to this pregnancy or any desire to keep it?"